Numi2/tachyon-mini/plan.md

 - Prior work on PCD and proof aggregation underpins Tachyon’s design choices.
 - Zcash primitives (nullifiers, commitments) are simplified to fit recursion smoothly.

-Net effect: succinct chain validation, lightweight wallet sync, and preserved shielded privacy all ride on recursive proofs that carry the full history’s correctness in a single object.